GalangSetiawan/sofco_online_test/README.md

 5. after finish install all module in step 4, run website with `ng serve`
 6. access `http://localhost:4200/` on your browser

-or, you can access in `http://sofco-test.kenangncode.com/`
+or, you can access at `http://sofco-test.kenangncode.com/`

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.29.